weathersong/ExpandedHunger/README.md

 Finally, the game has a hard-coded reset of your saturation (to 50%) whenever you die.
 The way this behaves is locked up in code that is not documented, and requires some fairly sophisticated (read: hacky) workarounds in order for PukeOnDeath to work, if you're using that feature.
 Technical details are below; the short version is that when respawning, your saturation may not catch up for a couple seconds.

 # Technical Details
-Documentation in progress.
+Under the hood, XH works by loading the Entity Behavior "BehaviorHunger" (https://github.com/anegostudios/vsessentialsmod/blob/master/Entity/Behavior/BehaviorHunger.cs) for the/each player.
+It is not a Harmony mod.

 # Contact
 This mod is by @unuroboros (weathersong), usually hanging out on the Vintage Story Discord.
+Or dfrauzel@pm.me.

 # License
 None.
 Do whatever you want with this mod and its source, and no crediting required.
 If anyone asks, you found it on StackExchange.
 Yes the whole thing, wild huh?!